qualabs/obs-amd-ama-plugin/README.md

 * `cd /.github/scripts`
 * `./build-linux`

-After running these two commands you will have a build folder named `build-x86_64`, particularly this folder will contain the shared object associated with the plugin `obs-amd-ama.so`.
+After running these two commands you will have a build folder named `build_x86_64`, particularly this folder will contain the shared object associated with the plugin `obs-amd-ama.so`.
 If you want to create a `.deb` package of the plugin you can run the following command in `.github` directory:

-`cmake -build build-x86_64 --target-package`
+`cmake --build build_x86_64 --target package`

 ## Known Limitations